QubesOS/qubes-posts/2023-03-10-3mdeb-msi-pro-z690-a-ddr4-first-qubes-certified-desktop.md

 ## Special note regarding the need for `kernel-latest`

-Beginning with Qubes OS 4.1.2, the Qubes installer includes the `kernel-latest` package and allows users to select this kernel option when installing.
+Beginning with Qubes OS 4.1.2, the Qubes installer includes the `kernel-latest` package and allows users to select this kernel option from the GRUB menu when booting the installer.
 At the time of this announcement, `kernel-latest` is **required** for the MSI PRO Z690-A DDR4's graphics drivers to function properly.
-Therefore, all potential purchasers and users of this model should be aware that they will have to select a non-default option (`kernel-latest`) during installation.
+Therefore, all potential purchasers and users of this model should be aware that they will have to select a non-default option (`Install Qubes OS RX using kernel-latest`) from the GRUB menu when booting the installer.
 However, since Linux 6.1 has officially been promoted to being a long-term support (LTS) kernel, it will become the default kernel at some point, which means that the need for this non-default selection is only temporary.

 ## About 3mdeb